Determine the amplitude, period, and phase shift of each function... | Channels for Pearson+

 Period

-The period of a trigonometric function is the length of one complete cycle of the wave.
-For the cosine function, the standard period is 2π.
-In the function y = cos(x + π/2), there are no coefficients affecting the x variable, so the period remains 2π, meaning the function will repeat its values every 2π units along the x-axis.
+The period of a trigonometric function is the distance along the x-axis for one complete cycle of the wave.
+For the function y = 3 sin(πx + 2), the period can be calculated using the formula 2π divided by the coefficient of x inside the sine function.
+Here, the period is 2, meaning the function will complete one full cycle over an interval of 2 units along the x-axis.

 Recommended video: